 I liked the unique direction that this story went in, but the mission itself seemed to have a massive plot hole.
 I do not want to give away what happened, or how the movie ended.
 What I can talk about is why Dalton was in danger for so long.
 Given the situation that he was in, I feel like it took an unbelievably long time for danger to actually come his way.

 I get that the filmmakers needed the protagonists to at least have a fighting chance, but it seemed like Dalton was unharmed for a conveniently large amount of time, and without reason.
-It was not that I wanted to see harm come to a child quickly, — what kind of monster do you think I am? — but I always take issue when any plot is this convenient for the protagonists.
-It was like Dalton was fine, but as soon as the protagonists found out what was going on, that was when danger actually decided to come for him.
-It all just felt too convenient for the protagonists and for whoever wrote this movie.
+It was not that I wanted to see harm come to a child quickly—I am not some kind of sick monster!—but I always take issue when a plot is this convenient for the protagonists.
+It was like Dalton was fine, but as soon as the protagonists found out what was going on, that was when danger actually decided to come for him, with just enough time for the protagonists to save him.
+It all just felt too convenient for the protagonists, as well as for whoever wrote this movie.

 Grade: B+ (86pts)

 At the start of this movie, I expected it to be a generic haunted house story.
-It did have a strong lead cast, though.
 Rose Byrne and Patrick Wilson played concerned parents in the middle of this haunted house, and Ty Simpkins played the young boy being targeted.
 We are familiar with these roles, but all three actors did a great job of making these characters feel real.
 Their performances were strong, and their characters were believable.
-Like I said, however, I expected this to be a generic haunted house story, because it had all the makings for it.
+That being said, I expected this to be a generic haunted house story, because it had all the makings for it.

-The movie had a family that moved into a new home, where strange things start to happen.
-The movie also had the spirits in the house that were targeting the young child.
-We have seen this story many times before, but the filmmakers took this story in a very unique and interesting direction.
-The movie got a lot more supernatural, as it introduced Elise and The Further.
-Elise was a medium and paranormal expert, a role that we have seen in many movies before this one, but she was also an expert on The Further.
-The Further is a spiritual realm, that spirits go to after they die in the realm of the living, and some living people can travel to this realm in their sleep.
-The Further definitely took this story in a very different direction.
-This, paired with the solid performances from the cast and plenty of intense moments and demons, made for a very entertaining horror movie.
+The movie had a family that moved into a new home, a home in which strange things started to happen.
+The movie also had the spirits in the house who were targeting the young child.
+We have seen this story many times before, but the filmmakers took this story in a unique and interesting direction.
+The movie got a lot more supernatural as it introduced Elise and the Further.
+Elise was a medium and a paranormal expert, and she was also an expert on the Further.
+The Further definitely took this story in a unique direction, which paired with the solid performances from the cast and the plenty of intense moments and demons, made for a very entertaining horror movie.